 So Where is the Graphics Card Located?

-So with primer out of the way, let us now talk about how to locate a graphics card.
+So with primer out of the way, let us now talk about locating a graphics card.

 Where is a Dedicated Graphics Card Located on a Desktop?

-A motherboard can have several PCIe slots of different types such as x1, x4, x8 and x16.
+A motherboard can have several PCIe slots of different types, such as x1, x4, x8, and x16.
 The number after the letter ‘x’ generally denotes the number of PCIe lanes a slot has.
-The more lanes, the more demanding add-in card it can support.
+The more roads, the more demanding the add-in card can support.

-x16 is the largest slot and graphics card generate most data.
+x16 is the largest slot, and the graphics card generates the most data.
 Hence, in ideal cases, a dedicated graphics card plugs into the FIRST x16 slot as it is directly connected to the CPU.

-Note that, sometimes what may seem like an x16 slot may only have 4 or 8 lanes.
-You can see in the image above that the bottom x16 slot actually only has 4 lanes.
-As such a GPU is rarely connected to a slot with this configuration i.e x16(x4).
+Note that, sometimes, what may seem like an x16 slot may only have 4 or 8 lanes.
+You can see in the image above that the bottom x16 space only has four lanes.
+As such, a GPU is rarely connected to a place with this configuration, i.e., x16(x4).

-Again, ideally a GPU requires the full x16 slot with x16 lanes.
-The top x16 slot in all motherboards guarantees that.
+Again, ideally, a GPU requires the full x16 slot with x16 lanes.
+The top x16 space in all motherboards guarantees that.

 Read in Detail: Which PCIe Slot for GPU is Ideal?

-This should give you a solid idea about where a dedicated graphics card is located particularly if you are unsure about what they look like.
+This should give you a solid idea about where a dedicated graphics card is located, mainly if you are unsure about what they look like.

-You an also see that there are two power connectors connected on the top right of the dedicated graphics card.
-This is because most graphics card require extra PCIe cables from the Power Supply Unit to power up.
+You can also see that two power connectors are connected on the top right of the dedicated graphics card.
+This is because most graphics cards require extra PCIe cables from the Power Supply Unit to power up.

-On Full ATX motherboard, as you see above, the graphics is located on the center left.
+On the Full ATX motherboard, as you see above, the graphics are located on the center-left.

-On Mini ITX motherboards, the smallest commercial motherboard size, the dedicated graphics card would be located on the bottom, since the only x16 slot they have is located on the bottom edge of the motherboard.
+On Mini ITX motherboards, the smallest commercial motherboard size, the dedicated graphics card would be located on the bottom since the only x16 slot they have is on the motherboard’s bottom edge.

 Also Read: Why Do Laptops have Two Graphics Cards?